veltzer/demos-devops-terraform/exercises/intermediate/02_deep_dive_into_terraform_init/exercise.md

 * `~/.terraform.d/plugins` on \*nix
 * `~\AppData\Roaming\terraform.d\plugins` on Windows

 By default, if not found there or already downloaded in a project's `.terraform` directory, it'll find and download the plugin.
 If you use `-plugin-dir` though, you're basically telling terraform that a required version _must_ be in this location, and that it should never attempt a download.
-So, let's use a custom location, so we'll "pre-download" our aws provider plugin and then point init at this location
+So, let's use a custom location, so we'll "pre-download" our AWS provider plugin and then point init at this location

 ```bash
 mkdir -p custom-plugin-dir